 Although I don’t see much practical value in this element, it still looks extremely cool.

 Opened with a small pusher located at 4 o’clock, the cover then provides superb view at the Longines L704.2 automatic movement, which is based on the Valgranges A07-171 ebauche.

-Introduced about five or six years ago as a response to growing popularity of oversized mechanical watches, this member of ETA’s Mecaline family the Valgranges A07 is basically a larger version of the legendary ETA 7750 family.
-Although the line proved to be not terribly popular among independents due to initial set of problems that plagued them at the start, as well as rather high price tag that ETA sticks on them, I must assure you that updated versions of these mechanisms are quite reliable and are good at keeping time.
+Introduced about five or six years ago as a response to the growing popularity of oversized mechanical watches, this member of ETA’s Mecaline family the Valgranges A07 is a larger version of the legendary ETA 7750 family.
+Although the line proved to be not terribly popular among independents due to the initial set of problems that plagued them at the start, as well as a high price tag that ETA sticks on them, I must assure you that updated versions of these mechanisms are both reliable and good at keeping time.

-Given the quality of movement that powers the watch, its MSRP of approximately $3300 (depends on the market, as usual) doesn’t seem to be too high, although I personally would have waited some time before these devices appeared in online stores in order to save at least 25 percent of its price.
+Given the quality of movement that powers the L2.7184.108.40.206, its MSRP of approximately $3300 (depends on the market, as usual) doesn’t seem to be too high, although I would have waited a bit before these devices appeared in online stores to save at least 25 percent of its price.